 By road: Cannes is located just off the A8 motorway (La Provençale) that runs along the coast.
 Take the Cannes/Mougins exit and follow the signs.
 Just remember that Saturday is the big shopping day, and a lot of traffic heads towards the centre.
 So leave plenty of time to get to the centre of town from the motorway.

 What is very useful is the number of local train stops outside Cannes, at Cannes La Bocca, Antibes and Juan-les-Pins.
-They offer very fast access to the centre of town at very cheap rates (currently about €2).
+They offer very fast access to the centre of town at very cheap rates (currently about €5).
 For details and bookings, visit SNCF and TGV Europe.

 By sea: although there are no scheduled sailings, Cannes also has a port that can be very busy during the main events such as the Cannes Film Festival and MIPIM.
 The bay in front of Cannes is also usually full of large yachts during the film festival in May.
 If you have the time, a wonderful way to discover Cannes is to take a yacht from Nice, Villefranche or Antibes and sail into the port.

 Coaches to Cannes

 As Cannes is on a major road between Marseilles and Italy, it can be reached by motorway.
 The past few years have seen an explosion in coach services such as Flixbus and BlaBlaCar, both of which leave from Le Cannet.
 The prices are very competitive, with connections to many cities in Europe.
 But they do rely on the road network.
 As an indication, travel from Paris can cost from about €40, with prices rising to €60-100 closer to the travel date.
 The journey takes about 15 hours.
 Check if there are transfers or not.
 Some overnight services are also available, meaning you can save a night’s hotel (but I’ve never been able to sleep much on coaches personally).